Paul Burlin: Armory Show

 Burlin was invited to participate in the 1913 69th Regiment Armory Show in New York, the first Modern art exhibition in the United States.
 This was the exhibit that brought the work of the European vanguard, such as Picasso, Manet, Monet, and Degas to the United States.

 Santa Fe

 Burlin moved to Santa Fe in 1913 and painted there until 1920, while exhibiting his work in New York City.
 He painted portraits of Pueblo Indians, landscapes, and scenes of local daily life.
 These themes sold well in New York.
 Burlin was heavily influenced by the spirituality of the Pueblo Indians.
 Realist works gave way to experimentation with symbols and anthropomorphism.
-His work was shown at the Pennsylvania Academy of Fine Arts exhibition in 1919.
+His work was shown at the Pennsylvania Academy of the Fine Arts exhibition in 1919.

 First marriage

 Paul Burlin met Natalie Curtis (1875–1921), in 1914.
 Burlin married Natalie Curtis, in 1917.
 She was an ethnomusicologist working to preserve Native American Indian music in New Mexico.
 Natalie Curtis is best known for her 1907, "The Indians' Book".